mike-st/adapt-before-and-after/README.md

 **Results Graphic** is a *presentation component* for the [Adapt framework](https://github.com/adaptlearning/adapt_framework).

+This component allows an image to be displayed according to the course score.

 ## Settings Overview

 The attributes listed below are used in *components.json* to configure **Results Graphic**, and are properly formatted as JSON in [*example.json*](https://github.com/deltanet/adapt-results-graphic/blob/master/example.json).